 - Account – Accounts granted to non-UB collaborators are dependent on the sponsorship of a UB faculty member.
 If at any time, the sponsor of your account wants your access to CCR resources cut off, we are required to terminate the account.

-- Data - Data stored on CCR’s network attached storage systems in the user’s home directory and scratch directories (scratch directories on local compute nodes and GPFS scratch) are deleted when the account is terminated.
-If there is data stored by the collaborator in a sponsor’s project directory, budget storage directory, or research cloud, this data is not removed.
-It is up to the sponsor (UB faculty member) to manage the data in their project spaces.
+- Data - Data stored on CCR’s network attached storage systems in the user’s home directory and local compute node scratch directories are deleted when the account is terminated.
+If there is data stored by the collaborator in a sponsor’s project directory, global scratch directory, or research cloud, this data is not removed.
+It is up to the sponsor (UB faculty member) to manage the data in these spaces.

 RESEARCH CLOUD: All above policies apply to cloud accounts, in addition to the following: